-The Student Farm at Rutgers University was established in 1993 on a five-acre site on the Hort Farm III research farm, and is now in the process of expanding into Rutgers Gardens in order to focus on organic production and community involvement.
-The Farm will function as an outdoor classroom that offers a sequence of interdisciplinary place-based and hands-on courses throughout the year and will be a vibrant source of local organic food.
-Additionally, the Farm will provide the foundation for a broad spectrum of community outreach and programs, research opportunities, and entrepreneurial pursuits.
-With its unique location and integrative approach, the Farm will also serve as a local agricultural resource to the larger New Jersey community within which it is situated.
+The Student Farm, located at Rutgers Gardens in New Brunswick, functions as an outdoor classroom for interdisciplinary place-based and hands-on coursework throughout the year and is a vibrant source of local organic food.
+Additionally, the Farm provides the foundation for a broad spectrum of community outreach and programs, research opportunities, and entrepreneurial pursuits.
+With its unique location and integrative approach, the Farm also serve as a local agricultural resource to the larger New Jersey community within which it is situated.

 Your contribution will help to ensure that the Farm, its students and their local and global reach will grow and thrive.
 Learn about what your gift can provide.

 Video: What we have accomplished and where we are heading...

 Our Facebook feed...